carstenosu/node-destiny/README.md

 destinyClient.definitions = true;
 ```

-This will make all API requests return definitions until you set the field back to false;
+This will make all API requests return definitions until you set definitions back to false;

 For more information about what each method does and paramaters available, see [Bungies API Documentation](https://www.bungie.net/platform/destiny/help/).